Japanese Tea Types

 A mild, gentle roasted green tea

 Hojicha is a roasted Japanese green, notable for its low amounts of caffeine.
-The major difference between this tea and others is that, instead of being steamed, it has been pan-fried.
+The major difference between this tea and others is that, instead of being steamed, it has been roasted.
 This process creates a unique tasting profile.
 It gives it a nutty, toasty flavor, and aroma.
 Unlike most other Japanese teas, the color of the liquor is brown due to it being toasted.

-This pan-frying process reduces the caffeine and tannin content, creating a mild, lower caffeine alternative for children, the elderly and those who are sensitive to caffeine.
+This roasting process reduces the caffeine and tannin content, creating a mild, lower caffeine alternative for children, the elderly and those who are sensitive to caffeine.
 For Hojicha, it is recommended that you use close to boiling water (95°C) and a short brewing time.
 Ready in 15 seconds, this tea has a nutty flavor, and a pleasant aroma.
 This tea is usually the first tea that Japanese babies drink.
 This is a good, tasty tea that must be tasted.

 A light, refreshing flavor